Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 While possible, do note that Cinque Terre is an ambitious day trip — ideally, I’d recommend visiting for two days or even three.
 But we don’t always have as much time to spare as we’d like, so if you have only one day free, a group tour is pretty much the best way to experience Cinque Terre in an efficient time manner.

 If you’re an active traveler, consider booking a hiking day tour of Cinque Terre from Florence.
-In my opinion, this is the most beautiful hiking you can do in Italy.
+This is some of the most beautiful hiking you can do in Italy.

 Best Things to Do in Cinque Terre